Tsuki (TSUKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Tsuki Historical Price

-According to the latest data gathered on Tsuki live price page, the current price of Tsuki is 0.00227704USD.
-The circulating supply of Tsuki(TSUKI) is 949.25M TSUKI , giving it a market capitalization of $2.16M.
+According to the latest data gathered on Tsuki live price page, the current price of Tsuki is 0.00216401USD.
+The circulating supply of Tsuki(TSUKI) is 949.25M TSUKI , giving it a market capitalization of $2.05M.

 The Tsuki Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TSUKI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.